blazium-engine/blazium-docs/tutorials/platform/android/android_library.rst

 Embedding Godot in existing Android projects
 --------------------------------------------

-The Godot Engine can be embedded within existing Android applications or libraries, allowing developers to leverage mature and battle-tested code and libraries better suited to a specific task.
+The Blazium Engine can be embedded within existing Android applications or libraries, allowing developers to leverage mature and battle-tested code and libraries better suited to a specific task.

 The hosting component is responsible for driving the engine lifecycle via Godot's Android APIs.
 These APIs can also be used to provide bidirectional communication between the host and the embedded Godot instance allowing for greater control over the desired experience.

-We showcase how this is done using a sample Android app that embeds the Godot Engine as an Android view, and uses it to render 3D glTF models.
+We showcase how this is done using a sample Android app that embeds the Blazium Engine as an Android view, and uses it to render 3D glTF models.

 The `GLTF Viewer <https://github.com/m4gr3d/Godot-Android-Samples/tree/master/apps/gltf_viewer>`_ sample app uses an `Android RecyclerView component <https://developer.android.com/develop/ui/views/layout/recyclerview>`_ to create a list of glTF items, populated from `Kenney's Food Kit pack <https://kenney.nl/assets/food-kit>`_.
-When an item on the list is selected, the app's logic interacts with the embedded Godot Engine to render the selected glTF item as a 3D model.
+When an item on the list is selected, the app's logic interacts with the embedded Blazium Engine to render the selected glTF item as a 3D model.

 .. image:: img/gltf_viewer_sample_app_screenshot.webp